protocol/research-website/content/posts/202002-sarah-welcome/index.md

   - cryptography

 groups:
-  - filecoin-research
+  - cryptolab

 draft: false

 ---

 [Sarah](/authors/sarah-azouvi/) joins us from the [Information Security Group](http://sec.cs.ucl.ac.uk/home/) at [University College London](http://www.cs.ucl.ac.uk/), where she did [research on consensus](https://scholar.google.co.uk/citations?user=06C63r0AAAAJ&hl=en) and worked towards her forthcoming PhD in Computer Science.
 During her studies, she collaborated with Protocol Labs and was also an intern at [Calibra](https://www.calibra.com/).
-Sarah is now part of the [Filecoin Research](/research/groups/filecoin-research/) team.
+Sarah is now part of the [Filecoin Research](/research/groups/cryptolab/) team.
 Here's what Sarah had to say:

 **What path brought you to PL?**